hknd23/idcempy/README.md

 ## Using the Package

 ### Example 1: Zero-inflated Ordered Probit Model with Correlated Errors (ZIOPC)
 We illustrate how **IDCeMPy** can be used to estimate the OP and ZIOP(C) models for zero-inflated ordered outcome variables by using the CDC's 2018 [National Youth Tobacco Dataset](https://www.cdc.gov/tobacco/data_statistics/surveys/nyts/index.htm).
 The self-reported ordered tobacco consumption outcome variable in this data ranges from 0 for "no smoking" to 3 for "x".
-The zero "no smoking" category contains excessive observations that includes nonsmokers who never smoke (non-inflated cases) and those who temporarily stopped smoking because of high cigarette prices.
+The zero "no smoking" category contains excessive observations that includes permanent nonsmokers who never smoke (non-inflated cases) and transient nonsmokers (inflated cases) who temporarily stopped smoking because of high cigarette prices.

 **IDCeMPy** allows users to fit the ordered probit (OP) and Zero-inflated Ordered Probit (ZIOP) model without and with correlated errors (ZIOPC).
 The application of the OP model (avaiable from `opmod`) and ZIOP model without correlated errors (see `iopmod`) to the CDC's 2018 Tobacco Consumption data is provided in the package's documentation.
 We fit the Zero-Inflated Ordered Probit Model with correlated errors to this data below.

 First, import `IDCeMPy`, required packages, and dataset.